No Request Left Behind: Tackling Heterogeneity in Long-Context LLM Inference with Medha: Evaluation

 \subsection{3D Parallel Performance}

-With \sysname{}'s baseline established, we evaluate 3DP using \llamaL{} on our H100 cluster.
+With \sysname{}'s baseline established, we evaluate 3D parallelism that combines tensor, stream pipeline and KV parallelism.
+For this experiment we use \llamaL{} on a H100 cluster.
 We compare two setups with equal resource budgets: (1) a 2D configuration (SPP-8) and (2) a 3D configuration (SPP-4, KVP-2), both using TP8.
-This isolates the effect of KV cache parallelism.
 We run a mixed workload, including 5\% long-context (2M token) requests, scaled from the \sysname{}-SWE trace.

 \Cref{fig:e2e:h100:ttft:long} shows TTFT distributions under varying loads.
 At lower request rates (0.25 and 0.75 QPS), both configurations perform similarly, with nearly identical CDF curves.
-At higher loads (1.25 and 1.75 QPS), a trade-off emerges: the 3D parallel setup offers slightly lower peak throughput due to a higher SPP degree, which is more communication-efficient than KVP and better accelerates prefill.
+At higher loads (1.25 and 1.75 QPS), a trade-off emerges: the 3D parallel setup offers slightly lower peak throughput due to the higher SPP degree in the 2D case, which is more communication-efficient than KVP and better accelerates prefill.
 Despite this, both configurations maintain similar median latencies.

-\Cref{fig:e2e:h100:tpot:long} shows the strength of 3DP in the decode phase.
-At high load (1.75 QPS), the 3DP setup reduces TPOT by over 2\myx{} at both P50 and P90.
+\Cref{fig:e2e:h100:tpot:long} shows the strength of 3D parallel in the decode phase.
+At high load (1.75 QPS), the 3D setup reduces TPOT by over 2\myx{} at both P50 and P90.
 Even small prefill chunks can delay co-batched decode requests, especially with 2M-token sequences and large models.
 KVP mitigates this by distributing KV cache reads, reducing decode latency.

 This confirms a core design goal of \sysname{}’s 3D parallelism: balancing prefill throughput with decode responsiveness.
-While the 2D setup favors prefill speed, 3DP delivers more consistent end-to-end latency—critical for real-world deployments.
+While the 2D setup favors prefill speed, 3D parallelism delivers more consistent end-to-end latency—critical for real-world deployments.
 It retains the benefits of SPP while combining the strengths of both approaches.